dotnet/csharplang/proposals/record-structs.md

 public record Derived(int Field);
 ```

+# Allow parameterless constructors and member initializers in structs

+TODO2

+Allow parameterless ctors on structs and also field initializers (no runtime detection)
+Enumerate exceptions: arrays, generics, default
+Consider diagnostics for using struct with parameterless ctor in some of those cases?

 # Open questions

 - should we disallow a user-defined constructor with a copy constructor signature?
-- confirm that we want to keep PrintMembers design (separate method returning `bool`)
 - confirm that we want to disallow members named "Clone".
 - why did we disallow unsafe types in instance fields in records?
 I assume we also want to disallow in record structs.
 - `with` on generics? (may affect the design for record structs)
+- confirm that synthesized `Equals` logic is functionally equivalent to runtime implementation (e.g. float.NaN)
+- confirm that we want to keep PrintMembers design (separate method returning `bool`) (answer: yes)
-- confirm we won't allow `record ref struct` (issue with `IEquatable<RefStruct>` and ref fields)
+- confirm we won't allow `record ref struct` (issue with `IEquatable<RefStruct>` and ref fields) (answer: yes)
 - confirm implementation of equality members.
-Alternative is that synthesized `bool Equals(R other)`, `bool Equals(object? other)` and operators all just delegate to `ValueType.Equals`.
+Alternative is that synthesized `bool Equals(R other)`, `bool Equals(object? other)` and operators all just delegate to `ValueType.Equals`. (answer: yes)
 - confirm that we want to allow field initializers when there is a primary constructor.
-Do we also want to allow parameterless struct constructors while we're at it (the Activator issue was apparently fixed)?
+Do we also want to allow parameterless struct constructors while we're at it (the Activator issue was apparently fixed)? (answer: yes, updated spec should be reviewed in LDM)
-- how much do we want to say about `Combine` method?
+- how much do we want to say about `Combine` method? (answer: as little as possible)